aldoclemente/fdaPDE-docker/README.md

  docker run --rm -ti aldoclemente/fdapde-docker
 ```

-To mount the directory `<dir>`, run from terminal:
+To mount the directory `<dir>`, which contains a forked repository from the `fdaPDE` library, run from terminal:
 ```
  docker run --name=tmp-container -v $(pwd)/../<dir>:/root/<dir> --rm -ti aldoclemente/fdapde-docker /bin/bash
 ```
-Note that the running container is removed once the session ends, i.e., after running `exit` from terminal.
+Note that the running container is removed once the session ends (i.e., after you run `exit` in the terminal).

-In the following, assume you have forked `fdaPDE-cpp` and developed a new, fancy model.
+In the following, assume you have forked `fdaPDE-cpp` and developed a new, fancy statistical model.
 Once inside the docker container, you can run the tests as follows:
 ```
 cd